Two Jordanians convicted in royal plot, will serve 15 years

-AMMAN, Jordan (AP) — A Jordanian state security court has sentenced two former officials to serve 15 years in prison over an alleged plot against the Western-allied monarchy.
+AMMAN, Jordan (AP) — A Jordanian state security court has sentenced two former officials to serve 15 years in prison over an alleged plot against the Western-allied monarchy involving the half-brother of King Abdullah II.

 Bassem Awadallah, who has U.S. citizenship and once served as a top aide to King Abdullah II, and Sharif Hassan bin Zaid, a member of the royal family, were found guilty of sedition and incitement charges.
-Each was sentenced to 15 years in jail.

 They are alleged to have conspired with Prince Hamzah, the king’s half-brother, and to have sought foreign assistance.
-The verdict was announced Monday, following a closed-door trial that consisted of just six hearings.

-A Jordanian state security court is expected to announce a verdict Monday in the trial of two former officials accused of plotting with the half-brother of King Abdullah II to foment unrest in the Western-allied kingdom.
+Lt.
+Col. Muwafaq al-Masaeed, a military judge, announced the verdict on Monday, following a closed-door trial that consisted of just six hearings.
+The two were sentenced to 15 years for each of two felonies, but the judge said only one sentence would be imposed on them.

-Bassem Awadallah, a U.S. citizen and former top aide to the king, and Sharif Hassan bin Zaid, a member of the royal family, were arrested in April over an alleged plot against the kingdom involving Prince Hamzah, the king’s half-brother and a former crown prince.
+The two were arrested in April over an alleged plot against the kingdom involving Prince Hamzah, the king’s half-brother and a former crown prince.

 The royal family says it resolved the dispute with Hamzah, whose exact status is unknown but was never formally charged.
 Awadallah’s U.S. lawyer says his client alleged he was tortured in Jordanian detention and fears for his life.